A K a Day

 This challenge is in loving memory of Robert Rowan who was tragically taken from us in November 2018 at just 28 years of age.
 Robert was a football fanatic and was immensely proud to be employed as Technical Director for Brentford Football Club also known as ‘The Bee’s’.
 In recognition of his passion for the Club, A-K-A-Day has adopted a bee theme for the challenge.

 The bespoke wooden medal created for this event will feature a bee, the detail of which is shown below alongside the name of the category completed e.g. Bumble Bee and the distance.
-Rowan berries adorn the outside of the medal in a nod to Robert’s surname and a short memorial message is featured on the reverse.
+A short memorial message is featured on the reverse.
 A preview of this years medal will be available to view on our social channels soon!

 Robert’s life was cut short due to an undiagnosed heart condition and he passed away in his sleep.
 Whilst it may be easy to assume that this kind of tragedy is rare, unfortunately the number of seemingly fit and healthy people dying from cardiac issues in the UK is all too common.
 In fact, it is estimated that around 12 people under the age of 35 die each week in the UK, from undiagnosed heart conditions.
 The aim of this event is to raise awareness of the prevalence of cardiac deaths in young people and in addition raise money for a charity dedicated to preventing young sudden cardiac deaths.
 CRY (Cardiac Risk in the Young) are committed to reducing this number through awareness, screening, and research.
 The charity also offer support to those families, like Robert’s, who have been affected by a sudden loss.
 CRY have a dedicated fund set up in Robert’s name and the money raised from this event will be given directly to this fund in order to facilitate heart screening sessions for young people in the UK.
 For more information on Robert Rowan and his legacy click here.